webgptorg/promptbook/samples/templates/50-advanced.report.md

 ### Prompt

 ```
-Write sentence with "cat" and "feline" in it
+Write sentence with "cat" and "Feline" in it
 ```

 ### Result

 ```
-The cat gracefully prowled through the room, showcasing its innate feline elegance.
+The cat, a domestic feline, gracefully leaped onto the windowsill to bask in the warm sunlight streaming through the glass.
 ```

 ## 💬 Sentence without original word